XiaoquanHi/web/_pages/about.md

 I will be attending _MSOM 2026_, the _INFORMS Healthcare Conference 2026_, and the _INFORMS Annual Meeting 2026_, and look forward to connecting there!

 <!--
+In particular, my work has focused on (i) modeling the dynamic and uncertain environments underlying public and service operations, (ii) characterizing the optimal policies and structural properties that guide effective decisions, and (iii) designing computationally tractable algorithms informed by these theoretical insights.
+Beyond methodological advances, I collaborate with practitioners across healthcare, criminal justice, and social sectors to translate these tools into solutions that enhance efficiency, effectiveness, and long-term sustainability.

 ## News
 - I will join [Singapore Management University](https://www.smu.edu.sg) as an Assistant Professor of [Operations Management](https://business.smu.edu.sg/disciplines/operations-management) in January 2025!
 ## Recent Talks at INFORMS Annual Meeting 2023